 For three decades, ovarian cancer treatment has seen almost no change.
-Currently, it involves a one-size-fits-all approach, ignoring the spectrum of diseases that fall under the label of ovarian cancer.
+Currently, it involves a one-size-fits-all approach, ignoring all the different types of ovarian cancer and the different treatment each requires.

 To make matters worse, ovarian cancer can often become resistant to treatment, leaving women with no other treatment options.